LinkedInLearning/bootstrap4-layouts-417642/README.md

 # Bootstrap 4 Layouts

 This is the repository for my course Bootstrap 4 Layouts.
 The full course is available on [LinkedIn Learning](https://linkedin-learning.pxf.io/c/1252977/449670/8005?subId1=githubrepo&u=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Finstructors%2Fray-villalobos).
+Take a look at the [demo](http://www.raybo.org/bootstrap4-layouts-417642/demo/) for this project.

 ## Instructions